Grove Farm (Līhuʻe, Hawaii): History

 During World War II the farm started to diversify by growing other food crops to feed the growing population of the islands, including the military.

 In 1948, Grove Farm purchased the 3000 acre McBryde plantation which included the Koloa sugar mill.
 By 1974, sugar production was leased to Alexander & Baldwin, while the company moved into residential and resort real estate operations.

 The Wilcox estate was added to the National Register of Historic Places listings in Hawaii on June 25, 1974, as site 74000722.
 Its boundary was adjusted to total 81.79 acre on December 8, 1978, and site changed to 78003436.

 The main house is now a private museum, the Grove Farm Sugar Plantation Museum, with tours by appointment.

 It is located on Hawaii Route 58, known as Nawiliwili Road.
 The narrow gauge Grove Farm Company Locomotives were stored in a warehouse just to the west in the area known as Puhi, also listed on the NRHP, and formerly owned by Mabel Wilcox.

 Some of the restored trains can be ridden about once a month at the site of the Lihue Plantation Sugar Mill nearby.

-In the 1990s all sugarcane production ended in the area.
+In the 1990s, all sugarcane production ended in the area.
 A golf course designed for the former plantation called Puakea was partially built when Hurricane Iniki hit in 1992.
 It opened with ten holes in 1997.
-It has come to be a full, 18 hole golf course.

-In 2000 the Grove Farm Company (not including the Museum) was bought by Steve Case.
-In July 2001 he also bought the neighboring Lihue plantation from Amfac, for a total of about 40000 acre.
+Later, it was developed into a full, 18-hole golf course.
+In 2000, the Grove Farm Company (not including the Museum) was bought by Steve Case.
+In July 2001, he also bought the neighboring Lihue plantation from Amfac, for a total of about 40000 acre.
 Case's grandfather A. Hebard Case had worked on the plantation.
 He paid US$25 million and assumed $60 million of debt, but was sued by Wilcox family shareholders since his father had served as lawyer for the Grove Farm company.
 The lawsuit went to court but was dismissed in 2008.
 Case has proposed more development, characterized as green building.